openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 @endsphinxdirective

-Alternatively, run the Deployment Manager tool in the standard CLI mode.
+You can also run the Deployment Manager tool in the standard CLI mode.
 In this mode, specify the target devices and other parameters as command-line arguments of the Deployment Manager Python script.
 This mode facilitates integrating the tool in an automation pipeline.

-To launch the Deployment Manager tool in the standard mode: open a new terminal window, go to the Deployment Manager tool directory and run the tool command with the following syntax:
+To launch the Deployment Manager tool in the standard mode: open a new terminal window, go to the Deployment Manager tool directory, and run the tool command with the following syntax:

 @sphinxdirective